 Göreme Open Air Museum may have the biggest concentration of cave chapels and churches, but there are many more in Cappadocia.

 For example, towering over the village of Cavusin is a mountain that use to be inhabited until an earthquake in the 1950s.
 We found it peppered with dozens of caves and passages, including the Vaftizci Yahya Church (pictured).
-We love discovering things like this on our own pace—and often by accident.
+We love discovering things like this at our own pace—and often by accident.

 Waymarking on the walking trails is hardly adequate in Cappadocia and while it was possible to sign up for a tour or hire a guide, we never minded getting a little lost.

-Exploring the valleys, taking in the magnificent scenery, uniqueness and diversity of the landscape is what we loved most in Cappadocia.
+Exploring the valleys, taking in the magnificent scenery, uniqueness and diversity of the landscape are what we loved most in Cappadocia.
 Treating the valley walks as an adventure of a chance discovery was fun!

 During our scenic walks we would see plenty of magnificent landscapes and find many rock-cut churches—but the abandoned pigeon-houses, carved in the rock are the most abundant feature of the Cappadocia valleys.